 1) Develop better products

-A core benefit of using big data analytics is learning what today’s consumers want.
-What problems are people struggling with and how can your product solve them?
+A core benefit of big data analytics is learning what consumers want.
+What problems are people struggling with, and how can your product solve them?

 Plus, you can classify key attributes of past and current products and then model the relationship between those attributes and the commercial success of the offerings.
 This can help you build predictive models for new products and services.
-You’ll have to analyze a high volume of data coming in varying formats, so it’s best to segment this data according to customer behavior.
+You’ll have to analyze a high volume of data in varying formats, so segmenting this data according to customer behavior is best.

 2) Elevate the customer experience (and improve customer satisfaction)

-Big Data enables retailers to get a clear view of how customers engage with your brand.
-By tracking user behaviors on your website, eCommerce platform, email campaigns, and social media, you can fine-tune your decision making.
+Big Data gives retailers a clear view of customers’ engagement with your brand.
+You can fine-tune your decision-making by tracking user behaviors on your website, eCommerce platform, email campaigns, and social media.
 And everything is about keeping consumers on your website, moving through a great customer experience.
 Big data makes a big impact such as:

 - Optimize your product displays and web layouts